tibetan-nlp/annodoc/index.md

-By excluding closed class categories such as case markers (ADP) and converbs (SCONJ), the above method is unable to capture the manner in which a predicate's arguments are introduced, and therefore incapable of profiling the valency of a predicate, or its valency change over time.
+By excluding closed class categories such as case markers (ADP) and converbs (SCONJ), the above method is unable to capture the manner in which a predicate's arguments are introduced, and therefore incapable of profiling the valency of a predicate, or its change in valency over time.
 Therefore, it is also necessary to add dependency relations between these function words and the content words they depend on.

-We achieve this objective with a second, semi-automated sweep through the data.
+We will achieve this objective with a second, semi-automated sweep through the data.
+This sweep will link numerals, determiners, and case markers (ADP) to the nouns they depend on, and also link converbs (SCONJ) and final particles to the verbs they depend on.
+Human adjudication will be required to confirm the accuracy of this sweep.

 ~~~ ann
 ངོ་མཚར་དོན་གྱི་རིན་ཆེན་ཅིས་མི་རྙེད།